alext234/crypto-zombies-l6/README.md

 # Overview

-This is from the tutorial at TODO
+This is from the tutorial at https://share.cryptozombies.io/en/lesson/6/share/The_Phantom_of_Web3?id=Z2l0aHVifDE2MjQ1MjI=

 # Build